 The RCS Honor Society Chapter is governed by two sets of documents: The National Constitution and the local chapter bylaws.
 The NHS National Constitution was developed and monitored by the National Council that serves as the governing body of the national organization.

-The deadline for submitting your application will be sometime in early Feb.
-2015.
 Please click to review the current NHS Selection Procedures.

 For more information, please contact RCS National Honor Society Adviser, Rita Ramirez.